gmullerb/react-reducer-provider/README.md

 __________________

-**`react-reducer-provider` provides a centralized state, managed asynchronously or synchronously through a reducer or mapper.**
+**`react-reducer-provider` provides a centralized state, managed asynchronously or synchronously through a reducer, mapper or actuator.**

 __________________